iobasa/References_Week7/README.md

 ### Dependencies

 Uses CSS3 and HTML3 latest features.
-Be sure to prefix any bleeding-edge rules, tags, etc (see [caniuse](https://caniuse.com/)for reference).
+Be sure to prefix any bleeding-edge rules, tags, etc (see [caniuse](https://caniuse.com/) [babel](https://babeljs.io/) for reference).
 Also using latest ES6/next, you should probably think about including Babel for transcription (or an NPM script).

 ### Installing